zemw/page/misc/_posts/2021-08-08-causality.md

 theories of how vaccine could possibly work, and secondly by subjecting this understanding to a rigorous test.
 Theories are human device based on facts, but are not equivalent to facts;
-they are generalizable statement about how things could possibly work.
+they are generalizable statement about how things possibly work.
 Theories can never be fully proved by experiments because that would require infinite number of tests in all possible occasions.
 However, experiments can falsify theories if theories do not predict the results consistent with empirical facts.
-Needless to say, human progress is about discovering new theories and mechanism (e.g. mRNA could stimulate immune response).
+Needless to say, human progress is mainly about discovering new theories and mechanism (e.g. mRNA could stimulate immune response).
-Experiments or empirical studies are indispensable part of the research but they themselves do not contribute to human understanding of the nature of the problem.
+Experiments or empirical studies are indispensable part of the research but they themselves do not contribute to human understanding of the nature of a problem.

 As a second example,
 the empirical study that finds one more year education increases job market income